-Careful judgment is required in establishing new journal subscriptions; journals represent an ongoing commitment of fiscal resources.
-Journal prices increase much more rapidly than the library's budget, resulting in less money for other resources.
-New subscription requests will be reviewed to assess potential use, availability of indexing, and alternate means of access through open access or document delivery.
+Careful judgment is required in establishing new databases or journal subscriptions.
+Databases and journals represent an ongoing commitment of fiscal resources.
+Prices of these resources increase much more rapidly than the library's budget, resulting in less money for other resources.
+New subscription requests will be reviewed based on criteria outlined below.

-When considering a journal subscription the Outreach Services Department considers the following:
+When reviewing a journal subscription, the Collection Development Committee considers the following:

-If you are interested in submitting a request for a journal, please contact your departmental liaison, the Resource Management Department or use the form below to submit a request.
+If you are interested in submitting a request for a journal or database subscription, please contact your library liaison, the Resource Management Department, or use the form below to submit a request.